NCBI-Hackathons/GeneHummus/Readme.md

-You can follow the [tutorial](tutorial.md) for a step-by-step sequences identification.
+You can follow our [tutorial](tutorial.md) for a step-by-step sequences identification.